ebytreesa/wishlist-ui/README.md

 ## Technologies
 Project is created with:
 * React: 8.0
-* material ui
+* Material ui
-* laravel backend for API.
+* Laravel backend for API.